-According to the Bureau of Labor Statistics, the outlook for managers in the healthcare industry, and especially those with advanced degrees, is excellent—employment is expected to grow 16 percent from 2008 to 2018.
-As expected, hospitals will continue to be the biggest employers.
-However, Healthcare Management MBA graduates will also find growing job opportunities from other enterprises, including medical practices, healthcare management companies, biotech firms, and pharmaceutical companies.*
+According to the Bureau of Labor Statistics, the outlook for managers in the healthcare industry, and especially those with advanced degrees, is excellent—employment for health service managers is expected to grow 23 percent from 2012 to 20221.
+As expected, hospitals will continue to be the biggest employers2.
+However, Healthcare Management MBA graduates will also find growing job opportunities from other enterprises, including medical practices, healthcare management companies, biotech firms, and pharmaceutical companies.

 As a student in The University of Scranton's Online MBA with a specialization in Healthcare Management, you will acquire the cutting-edge knowledge, practice, and skills to succeed in these and other challenging positions in this field.

 1-2Bureau of Labor Statistics.
 Occupational Outlook Handbook, 2010-11 Edition.
 Accessed 3/17/2015, http://www.bls.gov/ooh/management/medical-and-health-services-managers.htm